DECISIONS NEAR THE END OF LIFE

 Promoting Community End-of-Life Discussion

-- Executives should heighten awareness of ethical issues, including the patient or surrogate’s right to choose treatment, through information forums that promote open discussion among patients and their families, attorneys, clergy members, journalists, physicians, and other healthcare professionals.
-By raising and openly discussing ethics issues, healthcare executives will aid the public in understanding the importance of thinking about end-of-life issues and the organization’s interest in ensuring patient-centered care.
+- Executives should heighten awareness of ethical issues, including the patient or surrogate’s right to choose treatment, through facility and community information forums that promote open discussion among patients and their families, attorneys, clergy members, journalists, physicians and other healthcare professionals.
+By raising and openly discussing ethics issues, healthcare executives will aid the staff and the public in understanding the importance of thinking about end-of-life issues and the organization’s interest in ensuring patient-centered care.

-Healthcare executives should foster reasoned, compassionate patient-centered decision making that considers the rights and values of patients and staff members.
-While interpretation of these principles will vary by local custom and law, healthcare executives have a responsibility to ensure their organization operates with respect for the inherent worth and human dignity of every individual.
+- Healthcare executives should foster reasoned, compassionate, patient-centered decision making that considers the rights, preferences and values of patients and staff members.
+While interpretation of these principles will vary by local custom and law, healthcare executives have a responsibility to ensure their organization operates with respect for the inherent worth, rights and human dignity of every individual.